21311a12k3/21311a12k3/README.md

 - 👋 Hi, I’m G.Tushitha Reddy
 - 👀 I’m interested in cyber security and software
-- 🌱 I’m currently learning b.tech 3rd yr 2 nd semister in sreewnidhi institute of science and technology
+- 🌱 I’m currently learning b.tech 3rd yr 2 nd semister in sreenidhi institute of science and technology
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me
 - 😄 Pronouns: ...